Performance Analysis of an Unreliable $M/G/1$ Retrial Queue with Two-way Communication: Introduction

 \section{Introduction}

 Blended call centers have recently evolved as an effective and profitable communication asset in bridging companies and their customers.
-Such communication systems are capable of managing a mixture of both, inbound and outbound call operations that require instant service \cite{Bhulai2003}.
-Outbound calls are made by the server only when there are no inbound calls in the system.
-This feature, commonly also referred to as \emph{coupled switching} or \emph{two-way communication}, increases productivity by reducing the idle time experienced by the service agents \cite{Aksin2007}.
-Besides, incoming calls that find the server busy have an intrinsic tendency to retry for service after some random time \cite{Kharoufeh2006, Artalejo2008}.
-As a result, stochastic behavior analysis of coupled switching in call centers under the influence of retrying customers is crucial to statistical practitioners and network service managers.
+Unlike conventional call centers, such modern communication systems are capable of managing a mixture of both, inbound and outbound call operations that require instant service \citep{Bhulai2003, Aksin2007}.
+An outgoing call is initiated by the server only when no incoming call is in the system.
+This feature, commonly referred to as \emph{coupled switching} or \emph{two-way communication}, yields higher productivity by reducing the idle time experienced by the serving operator \citep{Artalejo2012, Legros2017}.
+Moreover, incoming calls that find the server busy enter a virtual orbit and tend to retry for service after some random time \citep{Artalejo2008}.
+As a result, in-depth analysis of the influence of retrying customer calls on the dynamics of coupled switching in call centers is of great significance not only to the research community, but also serves as guidelines to statistical practitioners, network managers and system administrators.